remarkjs/remark/packages/remark-stringify/readme.md

 It’ll do its best, but complete roundtripping is impossible given that any value could be injected into the tree.

-As Markdown is sometimes used for HTML, and improper use of HTML can open you up to a [cross-site scripting (XSS)][xss] attack, use of `remark-stringify` and parsing it again later can potentially be unsafe.
+As markdown is sometimes used for HTML, and improper use of HTML can open you up to a [cross-site scripting (XSS)][xss] attack, use of `remark-stringify` and parsing it again later can potentially be unsafe.
-When parsing Markdown afterwards, use remark in combination with the [**rehype**][rehype] ecosystem, and use [`rehype-sanitize`][sanitize] to make the tree safe.
+When parsing markdown afterwards, use remark in combination with the [**rehype**][rehype] ecosystem, and use [`rehype-sanitize`][sanitize] to make the tree safe.